TommyDatageek01/Data-Survey/README.md

 - Power Bi

 ## Data Anatomy
 The downloaded data set was in Excel format.
-The data consisted of Columns and rows.
+The data consisted of about 13 columns and 630 rows.
 The columns included:
 - unique I.D.
 - Email
 - Date taken